doingmathwithpython/doingmathwithpython.github.io/content/pages/errata.rst

 =========

 On page 164 and 165, the transformation equations have some errors in the text (not in the program).
-The eequations should be:
+The equations should be:

 **Transformation 1**